Designing for autism

 Don’t trigger popups without user action

-Juliana Pontois is an accessibility auditor who conducted a study on what makes websites inaccessible to autistic people.
+Juliana Pontois is a former accessibility consultant who conducted a study on what makes websites inaccessible to autistic people.
 Two interviewees mentioned “popups” that fill “the entire window” and make them “close the site.”
 Others referred to elements that “flash, like videos or images.”

 Make sure that popups don’t open without user action (as explained in the WCAG criterion 3.2.1 about focus order).
 Also, make sure any moving or flashing content can be controlled by the user (as explained in the WCAG criterion 2.2.2 about pause, stop, hide).
 Pay particular attention to cookie pop-ups, newsletter sign-ups, and ads in general.